amlalejini/evolutionary-consequences-of-plasticity/experiments/README.md

 Consequences of change in population dynamics

 - Increased hitchhiking in non-plastic populations?
+  - Measure hitchhiking instruction prevalence (as compared to nop-x) population-wide over time and along lineage (for lineage, need to output all instructions...).
+  - Measure number of deleterious steps in lineage.
 - Plastic populations see fewer bottleneck events.
 We expect to see more standing variation in plastic populations?
 - Are plastic populations able to support low-payoff and more complex additional metabolic activity?